 What Are the Surgical Treatments for Degenerative Joint Disease?

 Depending on the severity of your condition, your general health and your goals, your neurosurgeon recommends the best surgical option for you after reaching a diagnosis.
 For lumbar degenerative joint disease, he chooses the procedure with the most successful chance of resolving your lower back pain based on your particular situation.
 Treatment options include:

 - Minimally invasive laminectomy, which removes bone spurs

 - Laminectomy, which removes portions of a lower back vertebra

 - Lumbar foraminotomy, a form of decompression surgery

 - Lumbar decompression, a common pressure-relieving procedure

 - Hemilaminectomy, which removes portions of several back vertebrae

 - Spinal fusion, during which two or more vertebra are fused together

 Dr. Skovrlj performs a thorough examination and reviews your medical history before prescribing your lumbar spine treatment.
-Contact the specialists at NU-Spine, conveniently located in Edison, NJ, to get back to a pain-free life.This page was published on Oct 2, 2020, modified on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+Contact the specialists at NU-Spine, conveniently located in Edison, NJ, to get back to a pain-free life.Page Updated on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey